cjchrisjcooper/se_project_aroundtheus/README.md

 **Intro**

 This project is made so all the elements are displayed correctly on popular screen sizes.
-We recommend investing more time in completing this project, since it's more difficult than previous ones.
+This page also allows you to edit the main and add a new card with a location along with with an image.
+Recently I have used my javascript skills to add form validation to the webpage.

 **Figma**